 The final project for this course will be a proposal for an ESL or EFL class targeted to a particular population.
-This proposal should include the following pieces, which we will work on throughout the semester:
+We will work on related skills throughout the course, leading up to the course proposal, which should include the following:

-- (1) A complete syllabus, including goals and description of student population - (2) A detailed schedule for at least 10 classes that follows a logical sequence and includes an appropriate topic and language goal - (3) At least 2 detailed lesson plans that could be used in this class - (4) An assessment guide (a rubric, point break-down, etc) for at least one activity included in one of the lesson plans
+- (1) A complete syllabus, including goals and description of student population - (2) A detailed schedule for at least 10 classes that follows a logical sequence and includes an appropriate topic and language goal - (3) Revision of the 2 detailed lesson plans that were written for this class, with changed noted and highlighted within final version - (4) An assessment guide (a rubric, point break-down, etc) for at least one activity included in one of the lesson plans evaluating students' academic performance, which includes establishing coursespecific policies on attendance.

 Attendance: At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+Rather, each faculty member is free to develop his or her own methods of